tinfoilsh/tinfoil-swift/README.md

     onVerification: VerificationCallback? = nil // Verification callback )

-// Returns: OpenAI - The configured OpenAI client
+// Returns: TinfoilAI - A client with the same API as OpenAI
 ```

 ## API Documentation

 This library is a secure wrapper around the [MacPaw OpenAI SDK](https://github.com/MacPaw/OpenAI) that can be used with Tinfoil.
-The `TinfoilAI.create()` method returns an OpenAI client configured for secure communication with Tinfoil enclaves.
+The `TinfoilAI.create()` method returns a `TinfoilAI` client that provides the same API as the OpenAI client, configured for secure communication with Tinfoil enclaves.

 For complete documentation, see:
 - [Swift SDK Documentation](https://docs.tinfoil.sh/sdk/swift-sdk)